smashley-eakland/ds-nlp_vectorization-gfc33/README.md

-# ds-natural_language_pre-processing
+# ds-nlp_vectorization

-This repository describes the elements of natural language pre-processing and its implementation in Python with `nltk` and `sklearn`.
+This repository describes stemming, lemmatizing, and vectorizing as final pre-processing steps in Python NLP tasks.
 It was created with love by the Flatiron School.